Scott Layden

 Scott Layden (born 1959) is an American former general manager for the National Basketball Association (NBA).
-He is the son of former coach and general manager of the Jazz, Frank Layden, and a graduate of Saint Francis University in Loretto, Pennsylvania where he studied Business and Sports Management.
+He currently serves as a scout for the Philadelphia 76ers of the NBA.
+He is the son of former coach and general manager of the Jazz, Frank Layden, and a graduate of Saint Francis University in Loretto, Pennsylvania, where he studied Business and Sports Management.
 Layden was the general manager for the Minnesota Timberwolves from 2016 to 2020.

 Early career

+Layden played basketball for Niagara Catholic High School while his father was coaching at Niagara University.
 Layden also held various coaching jobs for the Jazz during the 1980s and '90s when his father was the head coach for the team. in 1981-82 he worked as a talent scout/assistant coach; he was promoted to assistant coach prior to the 1982 season, a position he held until 1988.
-It was during this time that he is generally considered responsible for the selection of a relatively unknown collegiate point guard out of Gonzaga University with the 16th pick in the 1984 NBA Draft: John Stockton.
+It was during this time that he is generally considered responsible for the selection of a relatively unknown collegiate point guard out of Gonzaga University with the 16th pick in the 1984 NBA draft: John Stockton.
 The following year, he directed the draft again and selected Karl Malone with the 13th pick.
 Stockton and Malone helped the Jazz make the playoffs 18 consecutive seasons, including two Western Conference Titles in 1997 and 1998.
-From 1988-90 Layden was the team's director of player personnel & assistant coach, a position he held shortly before he gave up his seat as assistant coach to focus solely on being the director of player personnel.
-In 1992, he was given the position of director of basketball operations, where he stayed until his 1996 promotion to vice president of basketball operations.
+From 1988 to 1990 Layden was the team's director of player personnel & assistant coach, a position he held shortly before he gave up his seat as assistant coach to focus solely on being the director of player personnel.
+In 1992, he was named director of basketball operations, where he stayed until his 1996 promotion to vice president of basketball operations.
 He left the organization in 1999 to replace interim general manager of the New York Knicks Ed Tapscott.

 Management career

 New York Knicks

-Layden was the New York Knicks executive vice president and general manager from 1999–2001, and the president and general manager of the organization from 2001-2003.
-The Knicks under Layden's watch (and of his successor Isiah Thomas) were called the "Worst Franchise in Sports" by ESPN.com.
+Layden was the New York Knicks executive vice president and general manager from 1999 to 2001, and the president and general manager of the organization from 2001 to 2003.
+The Knicks under Layden's watch (and that of his successor Isiah Thomas) were called the "Worst Franchise in Sports" by ESPN.com.